|

 the benefits under § 514.040 without having to work through the

 evidentiary hearing otherwise required.
-Rollins, id. [footnotes omitted]
+Rollins, id. [footnotes omitted] The foregoing

 discussion focuses on in forma pauperis proceedings in state